frederic-perez/AmE-dictionary/data/idioms.md

 __have a heart of gold__ To be very kind and generous.
 __have a heavy heart__ :dart: To have a dejected or miserable attitude or disposition; to be in a depressed or grievous state. _I’ve had a terribly heavy heart since my dog passed away._
 __have a look-see__ :dart: To have a very quick look or brief examination.
+__have a lump in (one’s) throat__ To have difficulty speaking as a result of feeling that one is about to cry due to an intense emotional response to something. _Though I was excited for my daughter to start her college experience, I still had a lump in my throat saying goodbye to her at the airport._
 __have a mountain to climb__ To have an extremely difficult, seemingly impossible task at hand.
 __have a point (there)__ _He’s got a point._
 __have a say (in something)__ To have an active and participatory role in making or influencing a decision about something.